Protocol Specification

 Governance Must Outlive Its Stewardship Team

 The 25-year stewardship window provides continuity but creates a potential single point of failure.
-The 17-member board, the post-stewardship transition to full participant-validator governance, and succession planning with defined triggers are the mitigations.
-The post-stewardship mechanism is designed in concept but requires continued formalisation as the protocol matures.
+The board representing seven stakeholder groups, the post-stewardship transition to full participant-validator governance, and succession planning with defined triggers are the mitigations.
+The board composition and the post-stewardship mechanism are designed in concept and require continued formalisation as the protocol matures.

 Conclusion

-We have scored our own model at 88%.
-The 12% gap represents challenges we have identified and are actively addressing.
-We do not claim perfection.
-We claim rigorous design, honest self-assessment, and an open invitation for external scrutiny.
+We have scored our own model at approximately 88% in our internal assessment.
+The remaining gap represents challenges we have identified and are actively addressing.
+We do not claim perfection, and we do not claim production launch readiness.
+We claim rigorous design, an honest self-assessment, a working system anyone can hold us to, and an open invitation for external scrutiny.

 Six Criteria for Sound Money